pv0504/COL106-ASSIGNMENTS/Assignment-5/README.md

-1. Now we will make an epp compiler.
+Expression Evaluator for E++ Language:

+Supports fully parenthesized arithmetic infix expressions.
+Uses custom UnlimitedInt and UnlimitedRational classes for handling arbitrary-sized integers and rational numbers.
+Parser for Generating Parse Trees:

-Created an expression evaluator for the E++ language, supporting fully parenthesized arithmetic infix expressions with custom UnlimitedInt and UnlimitedRational classes to handle arbitrary-sized integers and rational numbers.
-Implemented a parser to generate unique parse trees and an unbalanced Binary Search Tree (BST) based symbol table to manage variables, facilitating accurate expression parsing and evaluation.
+Parses expressions and generates unique parse trees.
+Utilizes an unbalanced Binary Search Tree (BST) based symbol table to manage variables.

-In epp compiler class we would create expression tree, for storing the expression of infix, we will first parse the expression and store it in parse tree and then after the memory for variables present in the parse tree are being allocated through min heap .and finally we will generate opcodes which is target language and hence compiler is completed
+Expression Tree Creation:

+Stores the parsed infix expression in a parse tree.
+Memory Allocation:

+Allocates memory for variables present in the parse tree using a min heap.
+Opcode Generation:

+Generates opcodes for the target language.
+Compiler Completion:

+Combines the expression tree creation, memory allocation, and opcode generation to complete the compiler.